-Now, “The Gypsy King” wants Joshua to accept a lowball 60-40 deal as his next WBC volunteer challenger.
+Furthermore, “The Gypsy King” hoped Joshua would accept a lowball 60-40 deal as his next WBC voluntary challenger.
 AJ has lost twice, has low confidence, and needs a victory badly.

-As World Boxing News reported first, Joshua would need special WBC sanctioning for that as the organization does not yet rate him.
+As World Boxing News reported first, Joshua would have needed special WBC sanctioning for that until the organization rated him in September.

-Fury vs Usyk is the only fight to make.
+Fury vs Usyk was the only fight to make.
 But now Usyk wants to spend time with his family, and who can blame him in a war-torn country?

-It’s certainly not “ducking” Fury by any stretch of the imagination.
-Usyk would sign on the dotted line now to face the winner of Fury vs Joshua if they stipulated that in the contract.
+Usyk is certainly not “ducking” Fury by any stretch of the imagination.
+Usyk would sign on the dotted line now to face Fury if they stipulated that in the contract.